nikitavoloboev/data/projects/crafting-ideas.md

 Currently I am trying to understand React, Javascript and more of the web stack and build things as I go.

+For now I keep the ideas I want to build and make as a [Trello board](https://trello.com/b/alB1ryRP).